Rembrandt: Career

-In 1624 or 1625, Rembrandt opened a studio in Leiden, which he shared with friend and colleague Jan Lievens.
-In 1627, Rembrandt began to accept students, which included Gerrit Dou in 1628 and Isaac de Jouderville.
+In 1625, Rembrandt opened a studio in Leiden, which he shared with friend and colleague Jan Lievens.
+In 1627, Rembrandt began to accept students, among them Gerrit Dou and Isaac de Jouderville.
+Joan Huydecoper is mentioned as the first buyer of a Rembrandt painting in 1628.
 In 1629, Rembrandt was discovered by the statesman Constantijn Huygens who procured for Rembrandt important commissions from the court of The Hague.
-As a result of this connection, Prince Frederik Hendrik continued to purchase paintings from Rembrandt until 1646.
+As a result of this connection, Prince Frederik Hendrik continued to purchase paintings from Rembrandt.

 At the end of 1631, Rembrandt moved to Amsterdam, a city rapidly expanding as the business and trade capital.
 He began to practice as a professional portraitist for the first time, with great success.
 He initially stayed with an art dealer, Hendrick van Uylenburgh, and in 1634, married Hendrick's cousin, Saskia van Uylenburgh.
-Saskia (or Sasha) came from a respected family: her father Rombertus was a lawyer and had been burgomaster (mayor) of Leeuwarden.
+Saskia came from a respected family: her father Rombertus was a lawyer and had been burgomaster (mayor) of Leeuwarden.
 The couple married in the local church of St. Annaparochie without the presence of Rembrandt's relatives.
 In the same year, Rembrandt became a citizen of Amsterdam and a member of the local guild of painters.
 He also acquired a number of students, among them Ferdinand Bol and Govert Flinck.

-In 1635, Rembrandt and Saskia rented a fashionable lodging with a view of the river.
-In 1639 they moved to a large and recently modernized house in the upscale 'Breestraat' with artists and art dealers; Nicolaes Pickenoy, a portrait painter was his neighbor.
+In 1635, Rembrandt and Saskia rented a fashionable lodging with a view of the river Amstel.
+In 1637, Rembrandt moved upriver to Vlooienburg, in a building on the previous site of the current Stopera.
+In May 1639 they moved to a recently modernized house in the upscale 'Breestraat' with artists and art dealers; Nicolaes Pickenoy, a portrait painter, was his neighbor.
 The mortgage to finance the 13,000 guilder purchase would be a cause for later financial difficulties.
 The neighborhood sheltered many immigrants and was becoming the Jewish quarter.
 It was there that Rembrandt frequently sought his Jewish neighbors to model for his Old Testament scenes.

+One of the great patrons at the early stages of his career was Amsterdam statesman Andries de Graeff.